Must-try handmade udon noodles, praised for their exceptional chew and slippery texture. Don't miss the juicy Karaage (Japanese fried chicken).

 Important Note

-One customer reported receiving undercooked pork.
+One user reported a negative experience with undercooked pork.

-"Raku is recommended for excellent udon and is a good option for pre-theater meals.
+Positive"Raku is recommended for excellent udon and is a good option for pre-theater meals.
 For late-night snacks in the area, Halal Guys or Adel's are suggested."

 Positive"The user recommended the zaru udon and veggie tempura from Raku."